microsoft/appcenter/specs/2019-04/Windows-Plan.md

 ### Diagnostics

-- Crash reporting capabilities for store and sideloaded UWP and WPF apps aligned with other platforms supported in App Center.
+- Crash and error reporting capabilities for store and sideloaded UWP (.NET Native) and WPF (.NET Framework) apps aligned with other platforms supported in App Center.
 Find more details on App Center Diagnostics features in our documentation.

-> Note: this does not include handled exceptions and custom properties.

 ### Distribution